korniko98/pivot-atlas/docs/artifacts/ip-address.md

 		https://dnschecker.org/reverse-dns.php?query={IP_ADDRESS}
 		```

-####:octicons-arrow-right-24: Domains that have previously resolved to it
+####:octicons-arrow-right-24: Domains that previously resolved to it

 Pivoting to past DNS records is especially useful when investigating a long-term campaign or cases in which a threat actor has already shut down their operations.